-- First real break of previous support line = Short-sell confirmation bar with strong close at the low.
+- First real break of the previous support line = Short-sell confirmation bar with a strong close at the low.

-- First capitulation of buyers and short-sellers pushing the market down = No actuion required, wait for further downtrend.
+- The first capitulation of buyers and short-sellers pushing the market down = No action required, wait for further downtrend.

-- Second capitulation of buyers closing their positions in a loss = Take profit on short position, at least 50%.
+- The second capitulation of buyers closing their positions in a loss = Take profit on a short position, at least 50%.

-- Third and last capitulation of down trend at a slower rate = Take profit on the last 50% of the short position as market is exhausted on the down side.
+- Third and the last capitulation of downtrend at a slower rate = Take profit on the last 50% of the short position as the market is exhausted on the downside.

-- First higher low after market capitulation in a downtrend = No action required, this information tells us that the bulls might be back and are accumulationg positions.
+- The first higher low after the market capitulation in a downtrend = No action required, this information tells us that the bulls might be back and are accumulating positions.

 - First higher high after the market bottomed out = No action required, prepare for possible positive break-out.

-- Market is holding very steady at the top of the lower accumulation range = Initiate part of the buy position.
+- The market is holding very steady at the top of the lower accumulation range = Initiate part of the buy position.

-- Market breaks out above the accumulation range = Add to the previous buy position to get to 100% long.
+- The market breaks out above the accumulation range = Add to the previous buy position to get to 100% long.